eugeblaubach/european_migrant_crisis/README.md

 https://www.w3schools.com/howto/howto_css_overlay.asp

 I'm pleased with the work I've done so far, especially how i've been able to use website design to enhance my argument and make it easier to digest.
 I have a much clearer vision of what I want to do, but naturally I have more questions now than before I started.
 After speaking with you on Tuesday, I expect to have a clear strategy for tackling the script.

+Week 2

+This week I made some serious progress.
+With the help of this tutorial (https://www.youtube.com/watch?v=Enh5Dc9L_M0&t=302s), I figured out how to set a background image within a container.
+This allowed me to stack the background images one on top of the other.
+By using z-index, I was able to layer an overlay (a black square with opacity) on top of the image.
+I also learned that Bootstrap doesn't center objects vertically.
+Consequently, centering the text is the first slide was a challenge.

+I created all the buttons that let the user navigate through the app.
+The buttons link to anchor points (containers) down the page.
+I also styled the buttons and positioned them on the page.
+They are responsive.

+As for javascript, I figured out the modal box, which was a nightmare.
+I'm pretty sure the instructions on the Bootstrap website are wrong.
+I got it to work, and after styling it next week it should look really good.
+I also added a Highchart, but I don't like how it looks.
+I'm not sure if it can be styled.
+We'll see next week.